 All of the course components are available in print or as PDF files.
 The reader and the course book both have metal-comb bindings and are printed in full color.
 The phonics cards are printed on glossy, bright yellow card stock.
 The pages of phonics cards are perforated so that you can easily separate them.
 Thirty, heavily-illustrated Kindergarten Mini Books are printed on glossy paper.
 Most of the mini books are printed in full color, but a few are black and white.
 Each page needs to be cut in half, then two pages are stapled together to construct each of the 30 eight-page books.
 If you purchase PDF files, you will need to print out most of the course book, the phonics cards, and the Kindergarten Mini Books, so bear this in mind as you consider the options.

-The teaching methods in this course are fairly traditional, although there are some elements of Charlotte Mason’s methodology such as dictating words or sentences for the child to write, having children memorize poems, occasional narration assignments, and “picture study” discussions of artwork reproductions.
+While the teaching methods in this course are fairly traditional, there are some elements of Charlotte Mason’s methodology such as dictating words or sentences for the child to write, having children memorize poems, occasional narration assignments, and “picture study” discussions of artwork reproductions.
 Occasionally, lessons add hands-on or movement activities.
 For instance, Lesson 5 has the parent write words on index cards and lay them on the floor in a trail.
 Children hop from card to card, reading each word as they go.

 The course book can be used with hardly any preparation.
-Once in a while you will need items such as cotton balls or index cards, but these few items are listed at the beginning of each unit so that you can gather them in advance.
+Once in a while, you will need items such as cotton balls or index cards, but these few items are listed at the beginning of each unit so that you can gather them in advance.

 Lessons on grammar, punctuation, capitalization, and other skills are interspersed through the lessons.
 The emphasis in the early lessons is primarily upon phonics, and it gradually broadens out to encompass other topics.